Is Surgery Really Necessary For Your Dog's ACL / CCL Ligament Injury?

 Dogs' ACL / CCL Ligament Injuries are the

 subject of this website.

 Surgery is often recommended for dogs' stifle(knee) ligament injuries in cases where surgery is not the

 best treatment choice.
-When they have ligament injuries, most dogs will recover well without surgery.
+When they have ACL(CCL) ligament injuries, most dogs will recover well without surgery.
 Sometimes surgery will be needed, but it is a mistake to accept any vet's claim that your dog needs

 surgery without first considering the facts presented here at this website.

 for your dog that you understand these injuries and treatment options.
 "Just trust the doctor" is not

 a good way to make medical decisions.
 This is especially true with dogs' ligament injuries for the reasons explained at